AN INTERVIEW ...THE DUBROVNIK TIMES

 I've criss-crossed France, Croatia, Bosnia and Herzegovina, Montenegro, Greece, Turkey, Sardinia, Spain, Portugal, the Caribbean, USA, New Caledonia, United Arab Emirates and even Alaska.
 Then I heard the call of Morocco because of the bedtime stories of my father.
 Over several visits there, I've traveled more than 11,000km, covering the wild and rugged Atlantic Coast with its ancient white-walled cities on the sea.
 I've touched the high peaks of the Atlas Mountains and been delivered into the heart of the Sahara.
 In Morocco's 4 Imperial Cities of Fez, Marrakesh, Meknes and Rabat I've discovered a diverse history and an incomparable culture.
 For me, Morocco is like no other country.
 Magical and exotic; the romance of an ancient civilization fascinates me.
 Yet, surprisingly, modern and charming luxuries are unrivaled and unexpected there.

-Tell us about your new novel.
+Tell us about your new novel, Seagulls on the Ganges.

 You chose to write it as fiction.
 Why?